Statistics and key figuresSee our reports

 Norwegian-controlled fleet by number of ships

-In the same period, deadweight tonnage has grown by close to 13 per cent.
-The Norwegian International Ship Register (NIS) alone had a net growth of close to 60 ships in this period, with growth in deadweight tonnage of 8 per cent.
-Overall 33 newbuildings were delivered to the foreign-going fleet in 2017.
+Since January 2016 deadweight tonnage has grown by close to 13 per cent.
+The Norwegian International Ship Register (NIS) alone had a net growth of 80 ships in this period, with growth in deadweight tonnage of 11 per cent.
+Overall, only 12 newbuildings were delivered to the foreign-going fleet in the first half of 2018.

 The deep sea fleet include car carriers, tankers, dry bulk, LNG, chemical, container and general cargo, among others.
 Members of the Norwegian Shipowners’ Association control more than 600 ships in the deep sea segment.
 The ships make nearly 30,000 port calls around the world each year.